 Is Gravity Forms not sending email from your site?

-- Log the status of Gravity Forms emails
+- Log Gravity Forms Email Content and Attachments

 How Does Gravity Forms Send Email?

-Gravity Forms sends email through your hosting server.
+Gravity Forms sends emails and form confirmations through your hosting server.
 In fact, all emails from your WordPress site are sent this way by default.

 Your server uses the

-wp_mail() function, which is a pretty basic way to send emails.
+wp_mail() function, which is a pretty basic way to send emails since it uses PHP.
 It doesn’t authenticate the emails, and that’s why they’re sometimes filed as spam.

-If this happens, you (or your visitors) might notice that emails from your site go into the Junk folder.
+If this happens, you (or your visitors) might notice Gravity Forms notifications going to spam or the Junk folder.
 But sometimes, they just seem to disappear.

 The WP Mail SMTP plugin easily solves this problem.
-It sends email through a 3rd party mailer service so that your emails are properly authenticated.
+It sends emails through 3rd party email services so that your emails are properly authenticated.

 In the steps below, we’ll run through all the steps to fix Gravity Forms not sending email.